Sylladexter/Cirrane/00 - Wiki/Magic/Affinities/Fire.md

 ### Tier 1

--  Body Temperature Manipulation
+**Body Temperature Manipulation**
-	-  The ability to manipulate the body temperature of oneself and/or others.
+> The ability to manipulate the body temperature of oneself and/or others.
 Heat resistance.

--  Fire Resistance
+**Fire Resistance**
-	-  The power to be highly resistant to fire.
+>  The power to be highly resistant to fire.

--  Fire Manipulation
+**Fire Manipulation \[Beginner\]**
-	-  The power to manipulate fire.
+>The power to manipulate fire.
-	* BEGINNER LEVEL -
+>
-		* At the beginner level of fire manipulation, users can generate and control flames with basic proficiency.
+> At the beginner level of fire manipulation, users can generate and control flames with basic proficiency.
 They can create small flames, manipulate their shape and size, and control the temperature of the fire.
+>
-Users are able to ignite objects and produce simple fire-based attacks.
+> Users are able to ignite objects and produce simple fire-based attacks.
 They can control the heat intensity of the flames based on the impurities present in the materials being burned.
 However, their control over the flames may be somewhat limited, and they may struggle to maintain perfect control over the fire's movements and effects.

 ### Tier 2
 -  Fire Manipulation